To find out more about our curriculum in detail explore our curriculum pages.

 - A clear list of breadth of topics that will be covered.
-This ensures that each teacher has clarity as to what to cover.
+This ensures that each teacher has clarity as to what opportunities to offer and curriculum coverage.
 We run a two year programme in most year groups.

 - Criteria for progression within the threshold concepts.
 These are split into milestones.
 The milestone defines the standards for the threshold concepts.

 - Criteria for depth of understanding.
 The depth at which the knowledge is being taught.

 Our curriculum design is based on evidence from cognitive science.
 It is underpinned by three main principles: